m50d/paperdoll/README.md

-In my view such codes have been counterproductive on the whole: they necessitate all the downsides of a formal process, but are rarely clear and objective enough to ensure consistent, predictable handling of incidents or allegations.
+In my view such codes have been counterproductive on the whole: they necessitate all the downsides of a formal process, but are rarely clear and objective enough to ensure consistent, predictable handling of incidents or allegations).
+The end result is the worst of both worlds: project leaders are no longer empowered to take case-specific action, but nor can contributors be confident that conduct issues will always be dealt with appropriately.

 The TypeLevel Code of Conduct in particular has been ambiguously enforced with very little accountability.
 Specifically, the inconsistent